gRoussac/rps/README.md

 ## Start

-Run `npm start` will start by default a game of 1000 rounds.
+Run `npm start` will start by default a game of 1000 rounds [npmjs](https://docs.npmjs.com/cli/start).

-Use the `-- -r, --rounds` flag for playing another number of match rounds  [npmjs](https://docs.npmjs.com/cli/start).
+Use the `-- -r, --rounds` flag for playing another number of match rounds.

-Caution : the end of the options delimiteer -- is important.
+Caution : the end of the options delimiter -- is important.

 Ex : `npm start -- -r 5000`.

 ## Build